TeamShiksha/logoexecutive/docs/DEVELOPMENT.md

 ### [Firebase emulator setup](#firebase-emulator-setup)

 ## Clone and install dependencies
-Run the commands below one by one to clone and install all the dependencies of the project:
+Execute the following commands sequentially to clone the project and install all its dependencies:
 ```sh
 git clone https://github.com/FrontendArmy/logoexecutive-backend.git
 cd logoexecutive-backend